CYarros10/aws-transit-gateway-bandwidth-test/README.md

 ### Step 3: Query EC2 iPerf3 Client data with Amazon Athena

 Note: This will not be data from TGW.
-This will be data from individual EC2 instances themselves.
+This will be data from iperf3 client EC2s.

 - Go to Amazon Athena console
 - run the following queries (each in their own Query Tab) and make sure to insert your own bucket: